 1. What is the UofT GPA Calculator?

-The UofT GPA Calculator is an online tool that helps University of Toronto students accurately calculate their semester or cumulative GPA based on official UofT grading policies.
-It converts letter grades into grade points and factors in course credit weights to give precise results.
+The University of Toronto GPA tool is an online resource that helps students accurately calculate their semester or cumulative average based on official university grading policies.

 2. How do I calculate GPA at UofT?

-To calculate GPA at UofT, multiply each course’s grade point by its credit value, add all quality points, and divide by total credits attempted.
-A GPA Calculator UofT automates this process instantly and reduces calculation errors.
+To determine your standing, multiply each course’s grade point by its credit value, add all quality points, and divide by total credits attempted.
+This GPA tool for UofT automates this process instantly.

 3. Does the GPA Calculator UofT follow the official UofT grading scale?

 Yes.
-A reliable GPA UofT calculator follows the official UofT GPA calculation method, including distinctions between grades like A+, A, A-, and the correct 4.0 scale used by the University of Toronto.
+A reliable University of Toronto GPA calculator follows the official weighting method, including distinctions between grades like A+, A, and A- on the correct 4.0 scale.

 4. Can I calculate both semester and cumulative GPA using the UofT GPA Calculator?